 Exercises to build the chest muscles

-However, before starting lifts for the chest muscles, make sure your chest routine comprises a mixture of exercises like the press, pulls, and lifts.
+However, before starting lifts for the chest muscles, ensure your chest routine comprises a mixture of exercises like the press, pulls, and lifts.
 Some of the best lifts for the chest muscles are:

 - Barbell bench press